 Computational and Systems Biology

-The Computational and Systems Biology specialty curriculum is designed to help students learn how to use mathematical and computational techniques to understand biological and chemical processes.
+The Computational and Systems Biology specialty curriculum is designed to help students learn how to leverage mathematical and computational approaches to understand biological and chemical processes.
 Any student pursuing a Ph.D. with a background and interest in this field can add a Computational and Systems Biology specialty to his or her Ph.D.

 - Biophysics and Structural Biology – Protein structure and function prediction; analysis of biological sequences and 3D structures; macromolecular interactions and biological networks; molecular evolution

-- Chemical Biology – Computer programs to analyze small organic molecules; design of materials and drugs; chemical dynamics
+- Chemical Biology – Analysis of small organic molecules; design of materials and drugs; chemical dynamics

-- Systems Biology – Computational reconstruction and analysis of biological networks; modeling of complex, nonlinear systems; principles underlying spatial-temporal organization of molecular networks; DNA and protein microarray data analysis
+- Systems Biology – Computational reconstruction and analysis of biological networks; modeling of complex, nonlinear systems; spatiotemporal integration of chemical and mechanical processes across scales

 Message from the Chairs